-Revenue related to patients participating in the Medicare and Medicaid programs, collectively, represented 31.6% of the Company's total revenue for the year ended December 31, 2023.
-The Company's management recognizes that revenue and receivables from government agencies are significant to the Company's operations, but it does not believe that there are significant credit risks associated with these government agencies.
-Management does not believe that there are any other significant concentrations of revenue from any particular payer that would subject the Company to any significant credit risks in the collection of its accounts receivable.
+Revenue related to patients participating in the Medicare and Medicaid programs, collectively, represented 32.9% of the Company's total revenue for the year ended December 31, 2024.
+The Company's management recognizes that revenue and receivables from government agencies are significant to the Company's operations, but management does not believe that there are significant credit risks associated with these governmental agencies.
+Management does not believe that there are any other significant concentrations of revenue from any particular payor that would subject the Company to any significant credit risks as the number of patients and payors limit concentration of credit risk from any one payor.